-Set up MySQL with InnoDB data files and log files of sufficient size to accommodate the planned usage of the Maestro User Interface.
 After the MySQL database server is set up to use the InnoDB table type, create a new database specifically for use with the Maestro User Interface.
 Create a user to use with LISTSERV Maestro.

-To connect to the database, start the MySQL client program, mysql.exe, from the bin folder of the MySQL binary installation.
-To create a new database, enter the following command in the MySQL client: create database NAME; where "NAME" is replaced with the name of the database.
-Grant privileges by entering the following grant command for the username: grantall on DBNAME. to NAME@HOST identified by 'PASSWORD'; where the uppercase values are replaced as follows:
+To connect to the database, start the MySQL client program mysql.exe from the bin folder of the MySQL binary installation (on Linux/Solaris, the client program is mysql.)
+To create a new database, enter the following command in the MySQL client: create database DBNAME; where "DBNAME" is replaced with the name of the database.
+Grant privileges by entering the following grant command for the username: grant all on DBNAME.\ to NAME@HOST identified by 'PASSWORD'; where the uppercase values are replaced as follows:

-- DBNAME: The name of the database to be used with the Maestro User Interface (usually the same name used in the "create database" command, see above). - NAME: The user name of the user to be created and granted privileges. - HOST: The host name of the server where the Maestro User Interface is running that will access this database. - PASSWORD: The password associated with the user name.
+- DBNAME: The name of the database to be used with the Maestro User Interface.
+(This is usually the same name used in the "create database" command; see above.
+It is recommended that you use an all-lowercase spelling for the database name.) - NAME: The user name of the user to be created and granted privileges. - HOST: The host name of the server where the Maestro User Interface is running that will access this database. - PASSWORD: The password associated with the user name.